SOS Product Information

 CAN SOS BE REUSED?

 Absolutely!
 It is important to use enough SOS to keep your wood fully submerged until you are confident you have full penetration.
 The remaining resin may be reused many times.
-This will introduce contaminants into the resin with every use.
+In is recommended to keep used material separated from fresh/virgin material.
+The used material will introduce contaminants into the resin with every use.
 Oily woods in particular will release free-radicals into the resin.
 Enough contamination could cause the resin to excite and begin building polymer chains prematurely.
 Other sources of contamination could come from dirty, greasy or oily metal pieces or other foreign objects used to weigh down wood in the vacuum chamber.
 If you feel your SOS has become too contaminated to re-use, either dilute it with fresh resin or cure and dispose of with plastic rubbish.

 CAN I USE MY KITCHEN OVEN TO CURE?